 The primary crusher, a Weserhütte crusher, now stands at a new site on the 70-m bottom of the northern part of quarry, which has already been exhausted.
 When it has precrushed the material, 655-m-long belt conveyors transport the crushed material to the secondary crushing stage, a Skoda jaw crusher.
 In a few years, the belt will be moved and the material will go direct to the recrusher.
 The belts are enclosed, which avoids dust and noise, and in operation they demonstrate a better energy balance than the previous conveying method on trucks.

-Valuable mineral resources and
+Valuable mineral resources and special geological situation

 The Piesberg Quarry reports annual sales between 1.1 and 1.4 million t Carboniferous quartzite.
 A forty-man team produces 35 grades of mineral resources for almost all applications in building construction and civil engineering: for asphalt producers, concrete plants and artificial stone plants, road construction, hydraulic engineering and railway construction.
 The product range extends from rock flour (filler) to LMB 5/40 water blocks and raw blocks.
 The buyers come mainly from Northwest Germany.
 Some of the products are dispatched by rail and ship.